 Lament: The Faerie Queen’s Deception by Maggie Steifvater.
 Young Adult.
 Watch out for this one – it’s a sit down and can’t get up until you’re done sort of book.
 I’m admittedly jealous of this author’s skill and her fresh, original tale.

 Eon: Dragoneye Reborn by Alison Goodman.
 Young Adult.
 In a word: addicting.
 And refreshing.
 It’s been awhile since I’ve read a high fantasy novel with a female lead written by a woman.
 No male fantasies woven into her relationships with men in this one.
-(I’m thinking A Game of Thorns as I write this.)
+(I’m thinking A Game of Thrones as I write this.)
 The story is so rich, with incredible detail and intricate plot developments, yet it reads fluidly.

 The Gargoyle by Andrew Davidson.
 Adult fiction.
 Once you get past the stomach curdling descriptions of skin grafting, especially to the sensitive “private” area, this was an engaging, off-beat story with an interesting historical twist.